mholling/nswtopo/README.markdown

 If you plan to make further enhancements, manual corrections or additions to your maps, you'll also need a layer-based image editing tool such as [GIMP](http://www.gimp.org/) or Photoshop.

 * _Windows_:
-  * A complete Ruby 1.9 installation for Windows can be [downloaded here](http://rubyinstaller.org/) (be sure to select 'Add Ruby executables to your PATH' when installing).
+  * A complete Ruby 1.9.3 installation for Windows can be [downloaded here](http://rubyinstaller.org/) (be sure to select 'Add Ruby executables to your PATH' when installing).
-  * Download a pre-built [ImageMagick binary](http://www.imagemagick.org/script/binary-releases.php) for Windows.
+  * Download a pre-built [ImageMagick binary](http://www.imagemagick.org/script/binary-releases.php#windows) for Windows.
 The Q8 version is preferred for speed, but either will work.
 Be sure to select 'Add application directory to your system path' when installing.
   * GDAL and libgeotiff are best obtained in Windows by installing [FWTools](http://fwtools.maptools.org).
 After installation, use the _FWTools Shell_ to run the `nswtopo.rb` script.
+(Another distribution containing the required packages is [OSGeo4W](http://trac.osgeo.org/osgeo4w/).)
-  * (If you want to create KMZ files, install [7-Zip](http://www.7-zip.org) and add its location (C:\Program Files\7-Zip) to your PATH; use google for instructions on how to do this.)
+  * (If you want to create KMZ files, install [7-Zip](http://www.7-zip.org) and add its location, `C:\Program Files\7-Zip`, to your PATH following [these instructions](http://java.com/en/download/help/path.xml), using a semicolon to separate your addition.)
 * _Mac OS X_:
-  * ImageMagick, GDAL and libgeotiff are best obtained for Mac OS by first setting up [MacPorts](http://www.macports.org/), a package manager for Mac OS.
+  * ImageMagick, GDAL and libgeotiff can obtained for Mac OS by first setting up [MacPorts](http://www.macports.org/), a package manager for Mac OS.
 You will first need to install Xcode from your OS X disc or via download; follow the instructions on the MacPorts site.
 After MacPorts is installed, use it to install the packages with `sudo port install libgeotiff gdal` and `sudo port install imagemagick +q8`
+  * Alternatively, you can download and install pre-built binaries; try [here](http://www.kyngchaos.com/software:frameworks#gdal_complete) for GDAL, and the instructions [here](http://www.imagemagick.org/script/binary-releases.php#macosx) for ImageMagick.
+This may or may not be quicker/easier than installing XCode and MacPorts!
-  * Depending on which Xcode version you have, Ruby 1.9.x may already be available; type `ruby -v` to find this out.
-Otherwise, you can install Ruby 1.9 a number of ways, as explained [here](http://www.ruby-lang.org/en/downloads/).
+  * Depending on which Xcode version you have, Ruby 1.9.3 may already be available; type `ruby -v` in a terminal window to find this out.
+Otherwise, you can install Ruby 1.9.3 a number of ways, as explained [here](http://www.ruby-lang.org/en/downloads/).
   * (Max OS has the `zip` command built in.)
-* _Linux_: You should be able to install the appropriate Ruby, ImageMagick, GDAL and libgeotiff (and zip) packages using your distro's package manager (RPM, Aptitude, etc).
+* _Linux_: You should be able to install the appropriate Ruby, ImageMagick, GDAL, libgeotiff and zip packages using your distro's package manager (RPM, Aptitude, etc).

 You can check that the tools are correctly installed by using the following commands: